michaelschlosserx/genai_cpu_util/README.md

 # genai-cpu-util

 Measures CPU usage on a SiMa Modalix DevKit while a Neat `GenAIServer` serves several models at once, then prompted **in parallel**, one request thread per model so every model has a request in flight at the same time.
-Split into initialization, inference and peak.
-Any number of models works, in any mix of VLM and LLM.
+Works for both LLMs and VLMs.

 ## Example